SANTA CRUZ COUNTY BAR ASSOCIATION

 3. Former members seeking to rejoin the Board must sit out at least one election cycle.

-- The Nominating Committee consists of the Past President, the President, and the President-Elect.
-If these officers consist of fewer than three persons, the Executive Director shall serve on the Nominating Committee.
+- The Nominating Committee consists of the Past President, the President, the President-Elect and the Executive Director.
+The Executive Director shall serve on the Nominating Committee with no voting rights.

 - Nominations shall be solicited from the membership.